karina-ranadive/Project3/README.md

 The Command_Line_Version folder in this repository contains files to run our program in the command line interface.

 The SFML_Version folder in this repository contains files to run our program in an SFML-based interface.
 For best performance, type inputs exactly, do not attempt to backspace, and run each kind of search (map/heap/AVL tree) only once per program run.
+This version has organizational differences, as compiling with a makefile to combine numerous .cpp and .h files would have been very complex.
+All of the source code is contained in main.cpp.

 Citations:
 Professor Kapoor's Lecture Slides,